 Is Medigap Worth It?

-Medicare supplement plans, sometimes called Medigap, are supplemental Medicare policies that help pay some of the shared healthcare costs baked into the Medicare system.
-Often times people look at the monthly premiums for a Medigap plan and want to know if the extra coverage is really necessary?
+Medicare supplement plans, sometimes called a Medigap plan, are supplemental Medicare policies that help pay some of the shared healthcare costs baked into the Medicare system.
+Oftentimes people look at the monthly premiums for a Medigap plan and want to know if the extra coverage is really necessary?
 And more importantly, are Medigap plans worth the cost?

-The first thing to understand is that Original Medicare (Part A and Part B) is an 80/20 shared cost system.
+The first thing to understand is that Original Medicare (Part A for inpatient care and Part B for outpatient care) is an 80/20 shared cost system.
 Medicare pays about 80% of all major medical costs and the beneficiary pays the rest.
 When you realize that a simple visit to the emergency room can cost hundreds of dollars, and a short stay in the hospital runs into the thousands, you quickly come to the conclusion that not having some additional coverage for major medical costs is very risky.

 There are 10 lettered Medicap plans (A through N).
-Each plan is standardized and covers the nine gaps in Medicare.
+Each lettered plan represents a standardized insurance policy and covers the nine gaps in Medicare.
 These include:

 - Medicare Part A Coinsurance & Hospital Costs